I’ve always wanted to do something more with my nursing career ...

 When Heather Stehr learned about her alma mater's online Master’s degree in nurse education, she knew it was meant to be.

 “I’ve always wanted to do something more with my nursing career,” said Stehr, a full-time registered nurse in the cardiothoracic surgery department at Mercy Medical Center, Sioux City.

-Stehr, a 2006 Briar Cliff graduate who has two small children, said an online program is the only way she could go back to school and balance family and work responsibilities.
-She reads lectures online and complete her homework in early mornings or late evenings.
+For Stehr, a 2006 Briar Cliff graduate who has two small children, an online program was the only way she could go back to school and balance family and work responsibilities.
+She read lectures online and completed her homework in early mornings or late evenings.

 The online classes are comprised of lectures recorded by professors, posted lectures and discussion boards.
-Students participate in class discussions, submit assignments and take exams on their personal computers or iPads.
+Students participate in class discussions, submit assignments and take exams on their personal computers or tablets.

-nationwide shortage of nursing faculty was a major factor in BCU’s decision to offer an online nurse educator program.
+Nurse educators like Stehr will help solve a nationwide shortage of nursing faculty — which was a major factor in BCU’s decision to offer an online master's degree in nurse education.